 However, in my opinion, the priority should be the level of customisation available.
 If a theme (either premium or free) does not allow you to do many alterations, you still run the risk of using the same theme as someone else.
-By using highly customisable themes you can easily distinguish yourselves from others that may be using the same theme.
+By using highly customisable themes you can easily distinguish yourself from others that may be using the same theme.

 Choosing your theme